Abstraction in Style: Beyond Texture and Color: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-We introduced \emph{Abstraction in Style} (AiS), a generative framework that treats structural abstraction as an explicit and transferable component of stylized image generation, rather than an implicit byproduct of appearance transfer.
-By decomposing stylization into two sequential stages, structural abstraction followed by visual stylization, AiS enables the synthesis of images that not only reflect the visual traits of a reference style, but also its characteristic abstraction behavior.

-Our concrete realization of AiS leverages an intermediate abstraction proxy and a shared image-space analogy mechanism to operationalize this separation.
-Empirically, we show that explicitly modeling abstraction leads to more coherent structural reinterpretations, improved stylistic fidelity, and greater controllability compared to conventional single-stage style transfer approaches, particularly for illustrative and highly abstract styles.
-At the same time, abstraction as a general problem encompasses a broader, and significantly more challenging, space of semantic distortions and structural reinterpretations than those considered here.
+We introduced \emph{Abstraction in Style} (AiS), a generative framework that treats structural abstraction as an explicit and transferable component of stylized image generation.
+By decomposing stylization into two sequential stages, structural abstraction followed by visual stylization, \lm{AiS enables the image style transfer that move beyond standard visual traits such as color and texture to encompass underlying geometric behaviors.} Our concrete realization of AiS leverages an intermediate abstraction proxy and a shared image-space analogy mechanism to operationalize this separation.
+Empirically, we show that explicitly modeling abstraction leads to more coherent structural reinterpretations, improved stylistic fidelity, and greater controllability compared to conventional single-stage style transfer approaches, particularly for \lm{highly abstract or illustrative styles}.

-In its current form, our implementation represents only one instantiation of the broader AiS paradigm.
-The abstraction stage relies on a relatively simple hidden-structure construction and does not yet capture abstraction behaviors that involve strong semantic distortion, exaggeration, or deliberate disproportions.
-These limitations point to clear opportunities for future work.
+In its current form, our implementation represents only one instantiation of the broader AiS paradigm. \lm{The current hidden backbone is limited by a lack of semantic awareness.
+In some cases, the abstraction stage fails to distinguish between the skeletons of eroded versus naturally thin regions, leading to visual artifacts.
+More dedicated abstraction proxy shall be introduced in the future.
+Looking ahead, we envision richer abstraction representations and learning mechanisms, allowing models to selectively reshape structure to deal with creative abstraction behaviors that involve strong semantic distortion, exaggeration, or deliberate disproportions.}

-More broadly, our findings suggest that abstraction and appearance play fundamentally different roles in stylized generation, and that attempting to collapse them into a single transformation can be restrictive.
+\lm{Beyond this specific implementation, our work points toward a larger shift in how we view stylization.} Our findings suggest that abstraction and appearance play fundamentally different roles in stylized generation.
 While it may be tempting to pursue a unified, single-stage formulation, our results indicate that explicitly separating abstraction from stylization provides both conceptual clarity and practical benefits.
-Looking ahead, we envision richer abstraction representations and learning mechanisms that enable controlled semantic warping, allowing models to selectively reshape structure in ways that align with both the expressive intent and visual language of a target style.